Notes on the data: Education

 - Department of Education and Training.
 How is the Government supporting access to preschool education?
 Factsheet, July 2017, accessed 9 April 2018.
 Available from: https://docs.education.gov.au/system/files/doc/other/14._how_is_the_government_supporting_access_to_preschool_education.pdf

-Notes: These data are generally not published as percentages, as the age at which children commence preschool and leave preschool to enter primary school varies between jurisdictions, and includes children from age three and to age six.
-Calculating the percentage of children at age four in preschool against the percentage of children in the population at this age results in some proportions of over 100%.
-This also occurs with those aged five.
-However, in order to provide an understanding of variations between geographic areas, we have calculated percentages.
-More information can be found at https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/4240.0Explanatory%20Notes12018?OpenDocument accessed 27 September 2019.
+These data are generally not published as percentages, as the age at which children commence preschool and leave preschool to enter primary school varies between jurisdictions and includes children at age three and age six.
+As we cannot replicate the results published by the ABS to produce a denominator that reflects these different ages across the states and territories at which children are enrolled in preschool, we have calculated the percentage of children at age four in preschool against the percentage of children in the population at this age.
+Unfortunately, this results in some proportions of over 100% and also occurs with those aged five, although it occurs less frequently with the total of children aged four and five years, for which data are also published.
+The instances over 100% occur, in part, because of the difficulty in estimating the population in small geographic areas by single-year ages.
+However, in order to provide an understanding of variations between geographic areas, we have calculated and published percentages.
+More information, including details of the ABS calculation, can be found at https://www.abs.gov.au/AUSSTATS/abs@.nsf/Latestproducts/4240.0Appendix42018?opendocument&tabname=Notes&prodno=4240.0&issue=2018&num=&view=.

 Care should be taken when interpreting preschool enrolments.
 Due to the COVID-19 pandemic, various restrictions were in place when the National Early Childhood Education and Care Collection (NECECC) was conducted.
 Due to the temporary closure of preschool program providers in Victoria, attendance data for Victoria are not published.